Decomposition heuristics for bounded-context scheduling

 Even before underspecified semantics enter, there are several objective terms:

 The first two are about optionality — paying context now to keep options open later.
-The latter two are about cost structure — choosing between representations and decompositions with different efficiency profiles.
+The latter three are about cost structure — choosing between representations and decompositions with different efficiency, verification, and merge profiles.
 Both kinds of trade-off are present in every scheduling decision.

 Working heuristics